UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 Macro slots are identified by a single character or a number or `$thisKeyId` (meaning "this key").

-- `recordMacroDelay` will measure time until key release (i.e., works like `delayUntilRelease`) and insert delay of that length into the currently recorded macro.
-This can be used to wait for window manager's reaction etc.
+- `recordMacroDelay` will measure the time until key release (i.e., works like `delayUntilRelease`) and insert a delay of that length into the currently recorded macro.
+This can be used to wait for a window manager's reaction etc.
 - `recordMacro [<macro slot id(MACROID)>]` will toggle recording (i.e., either start or stop)
 - `startRecording [<macro slot id(MACROID)>]` will stop current recording (if any) and start new
 - `stopRecording` will stop recording the current macro
-- If the `MACROID` argument is ommited, last id is used.
+- If the `MACROID` argument is omitted, the last used id is used.
-- `{startRecordingBlind | stopRecordingBlind | recordMacroBlind} ...` work similarly, except that basic scancode output of keyboard is suppressed.
+- `{startRecordingBlind | stopRecordingBlind | recordMacroBlind} ...` work similarly, except that the basic scancode output of the keyboard is suppressed.

 ### Named variables: